-Solo builders choose independence deliberately.
+Independence is the deliberate choice.
 Autonomy, flexible schedules, creative control, the ability to work on problems that matter — these are not accidental benefits.
-They are the reason people leave traditional employment.
-And they are real: the capacity to direct your own work is one of the strongest predictors of life satisfaction.
+They are the reason most solo builders left traditional employment.
+And they are real: the capacity to direct one's own work is one of the strongest predictors of life satisfaction.

 The Numbers